How to Start a SaaS Company

 1. To start, you can build a SaaS startup that solves your problem.
 All you need to know is if there are enough people out there with the same problem as yours.

 2. Alternatively, you can talk to, say, 150 potential clients and learn about their problems and how they currently solve them.
-And then go back to the drawing board to devise a solution.
+Then, go back to the drawing board to devise a solution.
 You can then prototype using tools like Figma and test your early SaaS product with potential customers again.
 It may seem like a lot of work, but it’ll ensure you’re on the right track.

 Describe the attributes of this fictitious paying customer with as much detail as you can.
 Do the following to create a buyer persona: